Chwgraph/Integer-Programming-Dominating-Set/README.md

 2.Licenses Required

 For Gurobi, a WLS license is needed.
 Before compiling the program, please make sure you input your WLSACCESSID, WLSSECRECT and LICENSEID in the params.
 For COPT, a free trial license for academic or business use is needed.
 See the application link here: https://www.shanshu.ai/copt.
 CP SAT Solver is free, but needed to install the library 'ortools' first.

+3. Variants of Domination Problem Covered
+This project covers three variants of domination problem in total.

+A) Minimum Domination Set(MDS) Problem

+For a graph $G$, a vertex subset $D$ is called a dominating set of $G$ if for any vertex $v$ in $V(G)$, either it has a neighbour in $D$ or it is in $D$ itself.
+The minimum dominating set problem is to find a dominating set with smallest cardinality.
+The decision version of the MDS is a classical NP-complete problem.
+[1] An integer programming formation for MDS problem is as follows:

+min \sum_{v \in V(G)} x_v

+s.t. \sum_{u \in N(v)} x_u + x_v >=1, for any v \in V(G)

+References
+1. Garey, M.R., Johnson, D.S.: Computers and Intractability: A Guide to the Theory of NPCompleteness.
+W. H. Freeman & Co., New York (1979)